nikhilbisht21/QuizPortal/README.md

 This repository contains following important files:<br>
 1.sql.txt->This contains the commands to create database for the portal<br>
 2.quizportal.pptx->This ppt explains the component and features of this portal

+Note:Use nikhil as username in login page to enter in admin panel of the portal